-The financial instruments of the BIA consist of cash on deposit with the Corporation of the City of Ottawa, accounts receivable, and accounts payable and accrued liabilities.
-Unless otherwise noted, it is management's opinion that the BIA is not exposed to significant interest rate, currency, other pricing, market, liquidity or credit risks arising from these financial instruments.
+The financial instruments of the BIA consist of investments, cash on deposit with the Corporation of the City of Ottawa, accounts receivable and accounts payable and accrued liabilities.
+The investments consist of guaranteed investment certificates that are recorded at cost.
+Unless otherwise noted, it is management's opinion that the BIA is not exposed to significant interest rate, liquidity, market, currency, other pricing, market, liquidity or credit risks arising from these financial instruments.